Early Years / Reception

 Your child’s Learning Journal celebrates his or her experiences.
 Over time it will tell a story about your child – his or her learning, friends, and the experiences he or she enjoys sharing with others.
 We watch and notice each child at play because it helps us to understand and support their individual well-being and development.
 We really get to know the children as unique people with special skills, interests and ideas.
 The more we understand about your child, the better we can support them in the way that is right for them.
 Though the journal is mainly added to at school it belongs to you and your child and we think that it is important for them to take the Learning Journal home so that you can share in your child’s learning.
 You are welcome to add photographs and notes about the things your child does at home, when you tell us about your child a clearer picture unfolds and together we can plan more effectively to help your child’s learning and development.
 Each child’s journal has a unique ID for parents/carers to login.
 Tapestry Online Journal

 Housepoints are awarded for positive behaviour and good work.
-The EYFS also use a more visual reward system with busy bees and honey pots.
+The EYFS also use a more visual reward system where by children work hard to be Super Stars each day.

 For further information please contact: